GAOChengzhan/OFDM_Communication_System/README.md

 Step (a)
 After synchronization, the receiver knows the exact starting time of the LTF as well.
 Leverage the LTF to estimate the frequency offset between the transmitter and receiver.

+The frequency offset between the transmitter and receiver: 0.000170

 Step (b)
 The receiver knows the sequence of samples in LTF, so it can estimate the channel magnitude/phase distortion to each sample (corresponding to each subcarrier in an OFDM